Skip to content

 • Tilapia filets: Be sure all bones are removed.
 Tilapia is a mild white fish so cod, rockfish, or halibut can be used in its place.

-• Seasoning: Cumin, salt, garlic powder, and cayenne pepper is all the fish taco seasoning this needs.
-Cayenne is spicy, so you can adjust the amount used depending on your tastes.
-If you want to omit it completely, you can replace it with a milder chili powder or even paprika.
+• Tilapia taco seasoning: Cumin, salt, garlic powder, and cayenne pepper is all the fish taco seasoning this needs.
+Cayenne is spicy, so you can adjust the amount used or replace it with a milder chili powder or even paprika.

 • Unsalted butter: Adding butter with a drizzle of oil onto the filets and allowing it to melt as they bake is just brilliant.
 It adds that necessary buttery flavor.